-Raw materials - Purchase cost on a first in, first out basis
+Raw materials - Purchase cost on a weighted-average-method basis

 Finished goods and work in progress - Cost of direct materials and labor and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs.

 Net realizable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.